danyfedorov/ipc-request/README.md

 you must see a log similar to this

 ```
-[parent] Hands shook!
+[parent] Hands have been shaken!
 Now I know that the child process listens to my requests
 [parent] Sending request:  (REQUEST FROM parent.js)
 [child]  Got request:      (REQUEST FROM parent.js)
 [child]  Sending response: (RESPONSE FROM child.js TO (REQUEST FROM parent.js))